-- 1 Do one of the following: - lack Using the Text tool $oldsymbol{A}$ , position the cursor in a block of text. - Using the Pick tool \rightarrow, click an artistic text object or a text frame.
+1 Do one of the following:

+- lack Using the Text tool lack, position the cursor in a block of text. - Using the Pick tool \rightarrow, click an artistic text object or a text frame.

-If the Object properties docker is not open, click Window Dockers Object properties.
+If the Properties docker is not open, click Window Dockers Properties.

-- 2 In the Object properties docker, click the Paragraph button to display the paragraph-related options. - 3 In the Paragraph area of the Object properties docker, type a value in the Character spacing box.
+- 2 In the Properties docker, click the Paragraph button to display the paragraph-related options. - 3 In the Paragraph area of the Properties docker, type a value in the Character spacing box.